Global Medical Affairs Program | Amicus Therapeutics

 At Amicus Therapeutics (Amicus), we are committed to providing rigorous, groundbreaking science with real impact for people living with rare metabolic diseases.
 Investigator Initiated Studies (IIS) play an important role in advancing science by addressing the unmet research needs or areas of interest surrounding Amicus’ medical and scientific interests.

-Amicus provides support for independent research on a topic that is scientifically sound and within the published areas of research interest (see below).
-It is expected that results from IIS projects be communicated in scientific forums and/or published in peer-reviewed journals.
+Amicus provides support for independent research on topics that are scientifically sound and within the published areas of research interest.
+It is expected that results from IIS projects are communicated in scientific forums and/or published in peer-reviewed journals.

 We welcome the scientific and academic research communities to submit high-quality IIS proposals through our research application portal.
-New applications are accepted continuously throughout the year.
+New applications are accepted in cycles during the timeframes designated below.

 Suitable Types of IIS Proposals: